What is Truth?

 To digress a moment.
 If it was possible to teach and have others believe that the resurrection was already past, that Christ had already returned and gathered together His Church into heaven, then they must have been expecting a very different resurrection than what many are expecting today.
 These days most expect that the whole world, as we know it, will come to a violent end and a new one created to replace the old one.
 Obviously, this was not at all what the first century believers, what Paul's readers were expecting (to read more on this, see Whatever Happened to Timothy).

 So, in 2 TIMOTHY, GOD commands us to rightly divide the word of truth.
 It is only in this right dividing that we have the true Word.
-More demonic doctrine has found a home in the Christian Church today through this gaping crack in the armor than through any other.
+More error has found a home in the Christian Church today through this gaping crack in the armor than through any other.
 By failing to read and understand Scripture rightly divided, they are forever learning, yet never seeming able to come to a knowledge of the truth.

 Perhaps one of the most startling things for most Christians to learn is that the four Gospels alone do not contain the "all truth" required to make them what GOD would have them to be.
 Nor do the Ten Commandments or the Book of Proverbs.
 Believe it, but not because I say it but believe it because Yeshua Himself said it.
 Prior to His capture in the garden when Judas Iscariot went out to betray Him, Yeshua spent those last few hours comforting His disciples.
 It is here, at this most crucial time that Yeshua reveals great things to his faithful followers.